CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Cross-compile for Musl (standalone executable 100% statically linked)

 I added to the image `rust_dev_cross_img` the target and needed utilities for cross-compiling to Musl.
-This executables are 100% statically linked and don't need any other dynamic library.
+These executables are 100% statically linked and don't need any other dynamic library.
 Using a container to publish your executable to a server makes distribution and isolation much easier.
-This executables can run on the empty container `scratch`.
+These executables can run on the empty container `scratch`.
-Or on the smallest Linux container images likeAlpine (7 MB) or distroless static-debian11 (3 MB).
+Or on the smallest Linux container images like Alpine (7 MB) or distroless static-debian11 (3 MB).
 Most of the programs will run just fine with musl.
 Cross-compile with this:

 ```bash